Danalysis25/Vendor-Performance-Analysis/README.md

-# 📊 Data Analytics Project – Vendor Profitability & Inventory Optimization
+# 📊 Data Analytics Project – Vendor Performance & Inventory Optimization

 ## 📌 Overview
 This project focuses on analyzing vendor performance, profitability, and inventory efficiency using a *data-driven approach*.